unixhead/pyModbusServerGUI/README.md

 GUI components use the dearpygui framework: https://github.com/hoffstadt/DearPyGui

-Roadmap is to add in discrete inputs, analogue output registers, support updating the values being updated by a remote client (you can update them now but it won't be reflected in the GUI), then maybe allow for changing values over time.
+Roadmap is to add in discrete inputs, support updating the values being updated by a remote client (you can update them now but it won't be reflected in the GUI), then maybe allow for changing values over time.
 May even evolve it to take a true data feed, almost like a proper Modbus server!

 # Usage